 The Humana logo has been updated frequently as the organization has experimented with its identity, bringing it closer to the principles of compassion and empathy.
 The logo is clean: it exudes calmness, reliability, and confidence, which is important in the health insurance industry.

 Humana is an American home and health insurance company.
-Since its inception in 1961, it has been listed in the Fortune 500 list of the United States, where it ranks 41st in terms of annual revenue.
+Since its inception in 1961, it has been listed in the Fortune 500 in the United States, ranking 41st by annual revenue.
 The organization is also one of the top three providers of health insurance in the country.
 Its founders are lawyers David A. Jones and Wendell Cherry.
-The head office of the company is located in Louisville, Kentucky.
+The company’s head office is in Louisville, Kentucky.

 The insurance business was started by settling nursing homes.
 This is what the company was doing at the time of its inception.
 At that time, it was called Extendicare Inc. After a few years (in 1968), the organization became the largest in the United States for the service of nursing homes.
 In 1972, the partners decided to sell the network they had created and focus on hospitals.

-They renamed the company specifically to emphasize the humanistic focus and to show that hospitals could and should provide a high level of patient care.
+They renamed the company specifically to emphasize its humanistic focus and to show that hospitals could and should provide high-quality patient care.
 By the early 1980s, the highly specialized firm had grown into a major specialty group by absorbing American Medicorp Inc.

 At the same time, Humana proposed a new model of hospital corridor layout and began constructing buildings with double rows of offices along the wards.
 This allowed it to provide quick and easy access for medical staff to bedridden patients.
-It introduced health insurance services later when the U.S. healthcare system was modernized.
-At that time, the company lost its contract with a major organization and launched its own project to provide health insurance.
+It introduced health insurance services later, when the U.S. healthcare system was modernized.
+At that time, the company lost its contract with a major organization and launched its own health insurance project.

-Now, it is a large corporation: it deals with most of the issues related to the medical field.
+Now, it is a large corporation that handles most medical-related issues.
 This includes hospitals, hospices, and home care services.

 Meaning and History